Topics

 Cloud Embeddings vs. Local Sovereign Memory: AI Agent Memory Layer Compared (2026)

 The industry is splitting in two.
-Cloud embedding APIs vs. local-first vector memory — everything you need to know before you pick a side.
+Cloud embeddings vs local sovereign memory - everything you need to know before you pick a side.

 Research · Deep Dive May 2026 · 20 min